PRELIMINARY PROGRAMME:

 11.25 – 11.35

-Knowledge, attitudes, and practices of nurses in primary care about infection control in Kosovo
+Knowledge, attitudes, and practices regarding infection control: A survey of nurses in primary care settings - Kosovo

 Behrije Halilaj-vishi (Kosovo)